open-source-tabletop/fracture/README.md

 # Fracture

 Fracture is a diverse sci-fi tabletop wargame made with the [Cadence Wargame System](https://cadence.games).
-It offers a wide range of factions, suitable for a large variety of miniatures, and battles at any scale to suit.
-Fracture: Recon is a small scale skirmish version of Fracture.
+It offers a wide range of factions and is suitable for a large variety of miniatures.

 ## Play Fracture